Favorite National Wildlife Refuges

 Blackwater National Wildlife Refuge MD

 Located 12 miles south of Cambridge, Maryland, the Blackwater National Wildlife Refuge is a favorite of nature lovers.
 Walking and biking trails, birding and kayaking bring visitors throughout the year.
 The third of a mile Marsh Edge Trail is an easy half-hour walk.
-It takes you through marsh and forest that borders on the little Blackwater River.
+It takes you through marsh and forest that borders the little Blackwater River.

 The Wildlife Drive for cars, bikes and walkers is a five mile road that loops through fresh water and brackish tidal marsh.
 This area is the feeding grounds and habitat for songbirds wading birds, waterfowl, and turtles.
 Signs posted “Use Pull Offs For Stopping” throughout the drive encourage visitors to grab their binoculars and cameras and savor the natural habitat.